jbaugh/me/README.md

   - Drag and drop design (using some jQuery UI but also custom plugins)
   - Site was made up of components which allowed very rich designs
   - Satisfied ease of use requirements while allowing custom building by internal admins

-### Personal Projects
-#### Go(lang) Server
-- Handle multiple client connections
-- Implements game rules and synchronizes with clients
-- Reasonably full featured (account creation, authorization, database, basics of playable game)

-#### Game Client/Server
-###### Client
-- Written in C++, uses Lua for scripting/configuration
-- Winsock for networking
-- DirectX for graphics
-- Boost for threads
-- irrKlang for audio
-- Full featured (sprite paperdolling, animations, control handling, shaders, world generation, GUI, networking)

-###### Server (C++)
-- Written in C++ and uses MySQL
-- Winsock for networking
-- Developed a task scheduler to efficiently prioritize important tasks (network input)
-- Utilizes smart world management (only 'things' near a player should be processed)
-- Full featured (request handling, account creation/authentication, database integration, NPC spawning an AI, player abilities, combat, quests, crafting)

-###### Server (Erlang)
-- Written in Erlang and uses MySQL
-- Uses OTP and an extremely fault tolerant design
-- Contains a feature subset of the C++ Server

-#### Application Updater
-- Written C++ and uses Boost
-- Cross platform
-- Dynamically determines which files are out of date and only downloads the missing or out of date files
-- Works against a web server

-#### OctopusCI
-- Written in Ruby
-- Attempted to solve continuous integration for multi-branch workflows (using smart queueing, distributed testing servers and Github integration)
-- At the time, it worked well, but there are far better solutions now

 ### Education
 ###### University of California, Irvine